Frequently Asked Questions

 How are the documents processed?

-We use a specialist document collection agency called collectacase who will go out to your home address at a time that suits you so that if you wish to go ahead, we can make sure that the documents are sent safely and securely.
+We can use a specialist document collection agency called collectacase who will go out to your home address at a time that suits you so that if you wish to go ahead with that option, no matter the route we will make sure that the documents are sent and processed safely and securely.